sleepyfox/world-of-workcraft/README.md

 ## Progress

-Details of the project's progress can be found in the [reports](logs/reports.md).
+Details of the project's previous progress can be found in the [reports](logs/reports.md).
+New reports for WoW Classic will be [here](logs/reports-classic.md).

 ## Join us